Laynhapuy Indigenous Protected Area

 The local Yolngu people are guardians of one of the oldest living cultures in the world.
 It is believed that interactions with outsiders first occurred around the sixteenth century through trade relations with Macassan fishermen.
 Many of the sites central to this relationship will be protected by IPA activities.

 On Laynhapuy IPA, only senior Traditional Owners are able to speak for their country and approve land management activities.
 Representative Traditional Owners guide the management of the Laynhapuy Homelands Association, and set priorities for the management program and ranger activities.

 The Laynhapuy community is committed to the development of visitor management activities and a sustainable tourism plan.
 They are working to protect culture and cultural sites, and to control feral weeds, pigs and buffalo.
 Traditional burning techniques are used on the IPA and management of the sea and coast is a priority, including removal of marine debris and monitoring of turtle habitats.
 The local Yirralka Rangers assist with these activities, addressing threats to cultural and environmental values.

-Laynhapuy IPA is managed in line with World Conservation Union (IUCN) Category VI - a protected area managed mainly for the sustainable use of natural ecosystems.
+Laynhapuy IPA is managed in line with International Union for Conservation of Nature (IUCN) Category VI - a protected area managed mainly for the sustainable use of natural ecosystems.